Sinaf19/dai-lab-smtp/README.md

   3. the **number of groups** `n` on which the e-mail prank is played.
 This can be provided e.g., as a command line argument.
 * Your program should form `n` groups by selecting 2-5 e-mail addresses from the file for each group.
 The first address of the group is the sender, the others are the receivers (victims).
 * For each group, your program should select one of the e-mail messages.
-* The respective messages are then sent to the diffent groups using the SMTP protocol.
+* The respective messages are then sent to the different groups using the SMTP protocol.

 Constraints
 -----------